elewa-academy/Fundamentals/00-motivation-studying/README.md

 Fortunately studying and learning are skills you can improve.
 Keeping an organized study journal is the first step.

+In this project you will learn a way of organizing and hosting your notes that will allow you to easily access them by date or by topic.
+Along the way you will learn how to work on git/GitHub, how to build and deploy A project, and the difference between source code & runtime execution.
+Committing yourself to maintaining your notes repository will enable you learn how to manage a growing code-base without the added complexity of dealing with real code.

+So teach yourself how to learn, how to code, and how to manage source code.
+It'll be a little tedious right now but your future self will thank you.

 ### Index
 * [Learning Objectives](#learning-objectives)